MilosPopov007/Opioid-Overdose-Death-Prediction---University-of-Denver/README.md

 # Opioid Overdose Death Prediction
 ## Selected Topic
-Our team, consisting of Anastassia Tatarskaja, Iris Belensky, Milos Popov, Olga Mironova, and Patrick Gilchrist from the University of Denver, has chosen to work on predicting the rate of opioid overdose deaths in US counties based on basic socio-economic variables and the dispensing rate of prescription opioids for that county.
+Our team, consisting of Anastassia Tatarskaja, Iris Belensky, Milos Popov, Olga Mironova, and Patrick Gilchrist from the University of Denver, chose to work on predicting the rate of opioid overdose deaths in US counties based on basic socio-economic variables and the dispensing rate of prescription opioids for that county.

 ## Reason for Topic Selection
 We selected this topic because the opioid crisis is a major public health concern in the United States, and understanding the factors that contribute to opioid overdose deaths can help inform targeted prevention and intervention strategies.<br>